Thursday, December 10, 2009

 A Tip on How to Use Your Time:

 Try carrying around work that you can do when waiting in line or sitting down for fifteen minutes before another class, such as making flash cards or writing down topics or sentences for your paper.
+This can make the difference in an entire day and sometimes an entire week.

 Scenario: